frkosurf/voot-specification/VOOT.md

 # Authorization
 This specification will consider two authorization models:

-* Basic Authentication [RFC xxxx] if the VOOT provider trusts the client not to abuse full access to the user database;
+* Basic Authentication [RFC 2617] if the VOOT provider trusts the client not to abuse full access to the user database;
-* OAuth 2.0 [RFC xxxx] if there is minimal trust between the VOOT provider and the client where it is left to the user to authorize the client explicitly that wants to access information about just the user that grants the permission.
+* OAuth 2.0 [RFC 6749] if there is minimal trust between the VOOT provider and the client where it is left to the user to authorize the client explicitly that wants to access information about just the user that grants the permission.